Last updated: 24 April 2020

 Under the Foreign Acquisitions and Takeovers Act 1975 (Act) certain actions to acquire interests in securities, assets or Australian land, and actions taken in relation to entities (being corporations and unit trusts) and businesses, that have a connection to Australia are defined as significant actions.
 Some significant actions, called notifiable actions, must be notified to the Treasurer before the actions can be taken.

-Acquiring an interest in a foreign corporation is a significant action under Australia's foreign investment framework if:
+Acquiring an interest in a foreign corporation is a significant action under Australia's foreign investment review framework if:

 - the foreign corporation holds relevant Australian assets (that is, land in Australia, including legal or equitable interests in that land or securities in an Australian entity) and carries on an Australian business, or is a holding entity of such a foreign corporation;